darlinghq/darling-docs/src/internals/basics/containerization.md

   is installed e.g. in `/usr/local/libexec/darling`) with the prefix's path.
   This means the prefix gets updated prefix contents for free (unlike in Wine), but the user can still manipulate prefix contents.
-* Use `pivot_root()` to change the root directory.
-The original root is accessible via `/Volumes/SystemRoot` (from inside the container).
+* Activate "vchroot".
+That is how we call our virtual chroot implementation, which still allows applications to escape into the outside system via a special directory (`/Volumes/SystemRoot`).
-* Set up a new PID namespace.
-A virtual "init" process is started, which reaps zombie processes.
-The init process is also used for joining the namespace.
-(In future, launchd should be used here.)
+* Set up a new PID namespace. [launchd](https://en.wikipedia.org/wiki/Launchd) is then started as the init process for the container.

 More namespaces (e.g. UID or network) will be considered in future.

 ## Caveats

 * When you make changes to Darling's installation directory (e.g.
   `/usr/local/libexec/darling`), you must stop running containers (via `darling shutdown`) so that the changes take effect.
+This is a limitaton of overlayfs.